radiodns/radiodns-cli/README.md

 # radiodns-cli

-This package provides a unified command line interface for exploring the various technical standards of RadioDNS Hybrid Radio.
+This package provides a unified command line interface for using applications of RadioDNS Hybrid Radio.